ismartsid/VeriRISC-Single_cycle_RISC-V_Processor/README.md

 2. **riscv_control.sv**
    - Serves as the processor's controller, determining how the processor should operate for each instruction.

-3. **riscv_data_mem_control.sv**
+3. **riscv_data_mem_interface.sv**
-   - Functions as a memory controller, managing communication between the processor and memory.
+   - Functions as a memory cinterface, managing communication between the processor and memory.
 It retrieves data from memory and writes data back to memory.

 4. **riscv_decode.sv**
    - Decodes instructions and categorizes them into R-type, I-type, S-type, B-type, J-type, and U-type.